 From Traditional Western culture until nowadays, dinner table setting is arranged during family meal time as well as the restaurants, hotels to the every each corner .
 There is so called table manners that we should know and it is applied when we are being served by western food.
-Not every follow exactly but we have the flexibility to use it due to our requirements.
+Not everyone follow exactly but we have the flexibility to use it due to our requirements.
 Here shows three common type of table settings.

 The first one is the basic table setting.
 There is only one dinner plate, knife, fork, and a napkin.
 Placement setting as figure below and it looks very casual and simple.

 Next, Let’s look at the informal table setting, the dinner plate put at the first with dinner fork at the left and dinner knife at the right.
 Don’t put too close from the edge but approximately 1 inch distance.
 Then follow by the salad fork or dessert fork ,tea spoon and soup spoon which place at outer space .
 Then, we will have One water glass and one wine glass put at the right as shown in figure above.
 The Salad plate is placing on top of dinner plate and the napkin is placing on the salad plate.
 This type of table setting is fit for those who need a simple course set .
 Some buffet party will apply this plate setting as well.